shu-htk/tip-dev/doc/ref/help.md

- wait  : wait time or console input sys   : execute system command calc  : evaluate the numerical expression logic : evaluate the logic expression q     : terminate this program
+ wait  : wait time or console input sys   : execute system command calc  : evaluate the numerical expression logic : evaluate the logical expression q     : terminate this program

  without arguments, you get usage of the above commands